vrick6749/Workbook2/README.md

 # Question 4 (https://www.perforce.com/blog/vcs/what-source-control)
 <!-- Provide an overview and description of a standard source control workflow	 -->

+Source control is a crucial part of coding, especially for development teams.
+This allows for a source of truth for the developers working on a particular code.
+Source control paves a path for collaborations, as it enables multiple programmers to work a similar code base, where there will be no conflict if any of the developers commit or merge code.
+History of code alterations are also recorded in order to manage versions of the code, in case an update causes errors or bugs.

+ A standard workflow for source control involves, creating a new project, coding, add it to the staging area, commit the staged changes to local repository, create an online repository and push your file to that online repository.
+Otherwise if a user plans to add a new feature or create a bug fix he/she must create a new branch which will not affect the master, and merge that branch if no issues arise, or continue working on a separate branch.

 # Question 5 (https://reqtest.com/testing-blog/the-a-to-z-guide-to-the-software-testing-process/)
 https://www.toolsqa.com/software-testing/test-process-in-software-testing/